Ruhisawant/Vue-Personal-Porfolio/README.md

 - **Persistent Data**: Stores form data, welcome messages, and project count in `localStorage`, ensuring persistence across page refreshes using Pinia and `pinia-plugin-persistedstate`.
 - **State Management**: Uses Pinia for managing global state, including web info and project data.
 - **Smooth Animations**: Sections fade in smoothly when navigated.
+- **Vue Router**: Implements navigation between homepage and project page.
+- **Props & Emit**: Uses props to pass data between parent and child components and emits for event handling.

 ## Project Structure

 - `src/`
   - `components/`
+    - `Header.vue`: Displays the home section with the welcome message and counter.
+    - `Footer.vue`: Displays projects with a toggle for project count visibility.
+  - `pages/`
     - `Home.vue`: Displays the home section with the welcome message and counter.
     - `Projects.vue`: Displays projects with a toggle for project count visibility.
     - `Contacts.vue`: Contact form with fields for name, email, and message.
+  - `routers/`
+    - `index.js`: Configures Vue Router for handling navigation.
   - `stores/`
     - `useWebInfo.js`: Pinia store managing web-related data like title and navigation links, persisted in local storage.
     - `useProjectInfo.js`: Pinia store for managing project-related data, also persisted in local storage.